Jack Ginsberg and his Collections of and about Artists' Books

 The cataloging of books is never time wasted though.
 There is no better way to fully assimilate an artist's book than to catalogue it.
 And that means not just a superficial Author | Title | Publisher | Date but details of size, shape, paper, binding, materials used, the names of all the collaborators/contributors and often a full replication of the colophon.
 The colophon in an artist's book is often a heartfelt and sometimes amusing, description of the tribulations involved in the making of the book and what was required to achieve the end result.

-Although this website was developed primarily to showcase and document South African Artists' Books, the creator, David Paton, thought the inclusion of the bibliography, which has attracted such attention especially from academics, would interest a wider public.
+This section of the website documents the Collection of International Artists' Books and particulary includes the Bibliography on Artists' Books which has attracted such attention especially from academics and the wider public.
 It is constantly in development and undergoing revisions and corrections but the bibliography is now out in the world on the web.
-If you wish to see the actual books, catalogue, monographs, essays etc. described in the bibliography then you will have to visit!
-In the meantime, please let us know what you think.
+If you wish to see the actual books, catalogues, monographs, essays etc. described in the bibliography then you will have to visit!

 Jack M. Ginsberg

-Jack Ginsberg and Williem Boshof sitting at Willem's Druid's Table at the WAM (Wits Art Museum)
+Jack Ginsberg and Williem Boshof sitting at Willem's Druid's Table at Wits Art Museum